-These Smoky Tea Marinated Chicken Drumsticks may sound a little odd, but trust me, these are good!
+These Tea Marinated Chicken Drumsticks may sound a little odd, but trust me, these are good!
 Tea might seem a bit strange to use in a marinade, but it adds a delicious depth of flavour to these drums.

 Tea Blend Barbecue Rub

 I recently received an awesome gift from the lovely Robin Hairsine at Steeped Tea, containing a great selection of steeped tea blends, including some that are formulated for grilling.
 I do love tea and sip on it pretty much daily.
-But, I’m new to using tea in a savory dish.
+But, I’m new to using tea in a savoury dish.

 This tea blend smelled amazing.
 I rubbed the drumsticks with a little oil and two heaping tablespoons of the Smoky Tea Aki rub.
 Plus, a tablespoon of brown sugar, and put in the fridge for an hour.
 The Smoky Tea smells amazing.
-And the chicken drumsticks came off the grill with a beautiful colour, a nice crispy skin and juicy, tender chicken.
+And the chicken drumsticks came off the grill with a beautiful colour, nice crispy skin and juicy, tender chicken.

-Although it’s great, you don’t need to have this this particular grilling blend.
-You can still use regular black tea leaves, chili pepper, smoked paprika, salt and black pepper to get a similar effect.
+Although it’s great, you don’t need to have this particular grilling blend.
+You can still use regular black tea leaves, chilli pepper, smoked paprika, salt and black pepper to get a similar effect.
 (See proportions in the recipe notes).
 Most importantly, the star of this dish is the tea marinade.

-I’m a new fan of grilling with tea, and excited to try out the other tea blends in Steeped Tea’s grilling collection.
+I’m a new fan of grilling with tea and excited to try out the other tea blends in Steeped Tea’s grilling collection.